gammapy/gammapy/docs/gammapy/introduction.rst

 and want to look up the map value at the Crab position (name lookup is done with `SIMBAD <http://simbad.u-strasbg.fr/simbad/>`_)::

-   $ tev-lookup-map-values crab_image.fits --object "Crab"
+   $ gp-lookup-map-values crab_image.fits --object "Crab"

 You can call `tool --help` for any tool.